 2. There is no real "peak week."

 The length of this area's fall color season means that there is no one day or week that's best for catching a glimpse of the fall majesty.
 The Blue Ridge Parkway and other scenic byways offer quick and convenient pathways to higher elevations.
 For example, Craggy Gardens is only about 35 minutes from downtown Asheville, but because of its 5,500-foot elevation, will likely see its fullest array of colors about three weeks earlier than the city.

 3. You can do more than look!

 The full experience of fall is about using more than your eyes.
-Engage all of your senses: Feel the wind on your face as you race across a yellow, red and orange valley on Navitat's Blue Ridge Experience zip lines (day or night!).
+Engage all of your senses: Feel the wind on your face as you race across a yellow, red and orange valley on Navitat's Blue Ridge Experience zip lines.
 Smell the sweet aromas of fresh hot apple cider as you pick your own apples in a mountain orchard.
 Listen to the sounds of bluegrass music as you enjoy a pint of craft beer.
 And taste the harvest in a hand-picked picnic basket filled with items from on of Asheville's many tailgate markets.

 4. Book early & be flexible.